DatTrongNg/cGAN_Segmentation/README.md

 # cGAN_Segmentation
-Apply cGAN in segmating images
+Apply cGAN in segmating images from Cityscape dataset